whtsky/Catsup/docs/post.rst

 HTML Post
 --------------

-HTML post is like :ref:`Text <post-text-syntax>`, but you can use HTML in the content.
+HTML post is like :ref:`Text Post <post-text-syntax>`, but you can use HTML in the content.

 HTML post's extension should be ``.txt`` .